red-hat-storage/ocs-ci/conf/README.md

 * `username` - Kubeadmin username
 * `password_location` - Filepath (under the cluster path) where the kubeadmin password is located
 * `log_dir` - Directory where logs are placed
+* `logs_url` - URL where will be available logs for remote access, used for Jenkins runs
 * `run_id` - Timestamp ID that is used for log directory naming
 * `kubeconfig_location` - Filepath (under the cluster path) where the kubeconfig is located
 * `cli_params` - Dict that holds onto all CLI parameters